Lucide/VisualT/README.md

 # VisualT
-a tiny scratch-like ascii graphic library i wrote in C when I was 16
+This is a tiny C library (+ editor) I wrote in C when I was 16.
+At the time I was in the 4th year of highschool, and we were switching to Java after a year of studying C.

 ```
 VisualT is a tiny game-oriented ascii graphic library